Cowboy Pinto Bean Soup (Frijoles Charros)

 We move on Saturday.
 Wish us luck getting my piano that I never play down the front steps and into the truck.
 It’s going to be so fun!!

 Now let’s talk Cowboy Bean Soup.
 This is a classic from my lovely mother-in-law Kris, who is one of the best cooks I know.
 She’s been making this soup for her family for over 30 years, it is a classic.
 Over the summer while we were visiting them up in Montana we made my sister’s Tejano Pinto Beans to go with our tacos one night, and everyone said that it reminded them of Cowboy Bean Soup.
+Indeed, many know it by its Spanish name, Frijoles Charros.
 I am all over any recipe that can turn the flavor of Laura’s beans into a full blown meal, so this soup is perfect for me.
 It’s got tons of flavor from the roasted chiles and the bacon, you will love it.

 Kris showed me the old cookbook where she got this recipe.
 She said she didn’t change a thing.
 Well I know better.
 I went through every single ingredient just to make sure.